Sensitive high-resolution ion microprobe: Magnetic sector

 The electromagnet has a 1000 mm radius through 72.5° to focus the secondary ions according to their mass/charge ratio according to the principles of the Lorentz force.
 Essentially, the path of a less massive ion will have a greater curvature through the magnetic field than the path of a more massive ion.
 Thus, altering the current in the electromagnet focuses a particular mass species at the detector.

 Detectors

 The ions pass through a collector slit in the focal plane of the magnetic sector and the collector assembly can be moved along an axis to optimise the focus of a given isotopic species.
 In typical U-Pb zircon analysis, a single secondary electron multiplier is used for ion counting.

 Vacuum system

 Turbomolecular pumps evacuate the entire beam path of the SHRIMP to maximise transmission and reduce contamination.
 The sample chamber also employs a cryopump to trap contaminants, especially water.
-Typical pressures inside the SHRIMP are between ~7 x 10−9 mbar in the detector and ~1 x 10−6 mbar in the primary column.
+Typical pressures inside the SHRIMP are between ~7 x 10−9 mbar in the detector and ~1 x 10−6 mbar in the primary column (with oxygen duoplasmatron source).